 Even though the president must file a tax return, they aren’t required to share information on their tax return with the public.
-That’s because the same laws that protect taxpayers protect the president.
+That’s because the same laws that protect taxpayers also protect the president.

 How much does the president make?

 There are many other benefits to being president as well.
 The president gets a pension after leaving the office.
-They also have an annual expense account, a travel account, and an entertainment account.
+They also have a $50,000 annual expense account, a $100,000 non-taxable travel account, and a $19,000 entertainment account.

 The White House provides a home, garden, personal chefs, housekeepers, a movie theater, and a bowling alley for the president and their family.

-So, while a presidential salary is taxable, the other bonus benefits are not, according to the tax code.
+While the presidential salary is taxable, not all of these benefits are taxed, according to the tax code.